Abracadabra by Chris Green

 But let’s not jump the gun.
 If something seems too good to be true, it usually is.
 There’s no such thing as a free lunch.
 Best to try and play it cool.

-‘I’ve got some things to finish up first,’ I say.
+‘I’ve got a few things to finish up first,’ I say.
 ‘But I could swing by later, say about six.’

 ‘Here’s my number,’ she says.
 ‘In case you get lost.’